Çelim Yıldızhan, Research & Ideas

 Customer-base concentration, profitability and distress across the corporate life cycle

-This paper has been written with Paul Irvine and Shawn Saeyeul Park.
+This paper has been written with Paul Irvine and Shawn Saeyeul Park and has been published at The Accounting Review in 2016.
 The paper focuses on better understanding an age old question in economics and finance.
 Is it better to depend on a few, large, well-established customers or should you try to expand your customer base?
 Both strategies have advantages and disadvantages.

 Dealing with a few large customers could lead to more efficient supply chain management and better visibility into future orders.
 On the other hand an asymmetrically powerful major customer could demand price concessions, leading to significantly smaller gross margins.
 Whether the advantages or disadvantages of relying on a few major customers dominate is entirely an empirical question.